 For PhD applicants in Statistics, a fully developed research proposal is not required.
-Rather, we ask that applicants use the "Purpose of Study" box in the application form to provide information such as:
+Rather, we ask that applicants use the personal statement in the application form to provide information such as:

 - What motivates you to do a PhD?

 - What area(s) of probability or statistics particularly interest you?

 - In what subject areas does your academic background best equip you to carry out research?

 - What do you consider to be your particular strengths? (e.g., theoretical work? applied statistics? computational work?)

 - Have you already identified and/or made contact with a particular potential supervisor in the Department?
 (See below).